coffee2code/obfuscate-email/readme.txt

 ) ); ?>`

-== Filters ==
+== Hooks ==

 The plugin exposes one filter for hooking.
-Typically, customizations utilizing this hook would be put into your active theme's functions.php file, or used by another plugin.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_obfuscate_email_filters (filter) =